chungchi300/chungchi300.github.io/source/_posts/implementation/opentok-in-production-environment.md

 # Main
 ## What can you do with opentok
-Video Streaming with Maximum 3000 users.
+Video Streaming with Maximum 3000 users.(Webrtc as bottom layer, can upgrade to RTMP implementation)

 ## Program